Name: Dr. David Bath

 Section: Cutting-edge Technologies and Methodologies

-Apogee: The Rise and Fall of Missiles in the U.S. Air Force, 1957-1967.
-Book manuscript under contract with Naval Institute Press – expected publication date January 2020.
+Assured Destruction: Building the Ballistic Missile Culture of the U.S. Air Force, Naval Institute Press – expected publication date January 2020.

 Review of Maxwell Taylor’s Cold War: From Berlin to Vietnam by Ingo Trauschweizer (Lexington, KY: University Press of Kentucky, 2019), Journal of Military History.